lukemcfarlane/ember-google-map-wiki/Configuration.md

 ## Lazy loading

 By default, the Google Maps library will load automatically when your application starts.
-If you prefer to load it only the first time a map is required, you can then disable the auto-load by defining a **`lazyLoad`** property in the [[configuration|Configuration#introduction]] with value `true`.
+If you prefer to defer loading it until the first time a map is required, then you can disable auto-loading by defining a **`lazyLoad`** property in the [[configuration|Configuration#introduction]] and setting **`lazyLoad`** to  `true`.

-You'll then need, in each route _(or parent, sub-parent, ... route)_ having a template using the `{{google-map}}` component, to load the library.
-To do so, a helper method **`loadGoogleMap`** has been injected in all routes:
+If you are using lazy-loading then you'll need to load the Google Maps library in each route _(or parent, sub-parent, ... route)_ that has a template using the `{{google-map}}` component.
+A helper method **`loadGoogleMap`** has been injected in all routes so that you can load the library:

 ```js
 export default Ember.Route.extend({